MLSToolbox/mls_pipeline_examples/purchase_experience_prediction/README.md

 ### Model Training
-A stage with task for splitting the data into train and test datasets.
-The training part is used to train a model with a linear regressor algorithm.
+A stage with a task for splitting the data into train and test data.
+The training data is used to train a model with a linear regressor algorithm.

 <p align="center" width="100%">
    <img src="https://github.com/MLSToolbox/mls_pipeline_examples/blob/main/purchase_experience_prediction/media/4_model_training.png" alt="Model training" width="75%">